ryansondergeld/php-game/documentation/CharacterGeneration.md

 - Add any remaining points in the pool 1 by 1 to a random stat

 This seems to generate a decent variety of characters.

+The above stats generated are for level 1.

+During generation, each character will have 4 random growth stats also saved to their file.
+For example, a character might have growth stats of P.Atk, Luck, Stamina, and Speed in that order.

+When a character levels up they have the following chances to gain a statistic point:
+- 40% chance to gain a point in thier first growth stat
+- 30% chance to gain a piont in thier second growth stat
+- 20% chance to gain a point in their third growth stat
+- 10% chance to gain a point in thier fourth growth stat

+During the level up, if a stat is already at 15, the additional point will go into the stat from the top down.
+For example, if we roleld and were going to put a point in to the third growth stat but it is already 15, we will check the first growth stat.
+If that isn't 15 the point will be added there.
+If it is 15, we will move on to the 2nd growth stat.
+If all growth stats are at 15, the point will go to a random stat that isn't 15.

+Every 3rd level, each character has a 25% chance to score an additional point.
+That point will go through the same process as above.

+The maximum level for a character is 15.

+After level 15, the character will store "silent" level ups to 100.
+This will be used later on to deterine if a character will retire or not.